MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/plan-cloud-management-gateway.md

 - An **Azure subscription** to host the CMG.

 - An **Azure administrator** needs to participate in the initial creation of certain components, depending upon your design.
 This persona doesn't require permissions in Configuration Manager.
+    - To deploy the CMG, you need a **Subscription Admin**
+    - To integrate the site with Azure AD for deploying the CMG using Azure Resource Manager, you need a **Global Admin**

 - At least one on-premises Windows server to host the **CMG connection point**.
 You can colocate this role with other Configuration Manager site system roles.